bentoayr/ADMM-tutorial/README.md

 # ADMM-tutorial

 This is a very short, hands-on, tutorial on ADMM.
-It is based on the tutorial presented at Open Science Data Conference, Boston, 2018.
+It is based on the tutorial presented at the 2018, Open Science Data Conferenc in Boston.

 To be posted soon...